How to Teach Your Child to Read and Spell Using UFLI—For FREE!

 - Rimes (word families): Practice common patterns (-at, -ight, etc.) to unlock 500+ high-frequency words.

-- Decodable texts: Only use books matching learned letters and patterns.
-Avoid guessing from pictures.
+- Decodable texts: Only use books that match learned letters and patterns.
+Avoid guessing based on pictures.

 - Fluency practice: Have your child read passages repeatedly.
 Echo reading and choral reading help.